sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver/README.md

 # To do

+* Use make get and make all for picolibc
+* Remove build.sh and use make get and make "example_name"
 * Fix HDMI syncing issue with double buffering
 * Add logging system to replace printf.
 * Integrate DMA library.